Building a Cat Playground

 Another innovative way to interact with adoptable cats, all without having to walk away from your computer, is the “Play with Adoptable Cats” feature on petMD that allows you to keep the cats entertained via a set of controls, which activate several toys in the Bidawee, New York playroom.

 Contrary to what most people believe, cats are very social creatures and may become depressed if they are left alone for long periods of time.
-For this, there are a variety of interactive remote toys for cats (and dogs) available.
+For this, there are a variety of interactive cat toys available.
 You can also stock your cat’s playroom with laser pointers or engage their night time hunting instincts with toys whose eyes light up realistically in the dark, or a light-up mat that will keep them entertained in the wee hours of the morning.

 The Learning Channel provides a list of household items, many that you probably already have in your home, which can be re-styled as cat toys.
 Do you have old cardboard boxes or holey socks you’re about to get rid of?
 By constructing a cardboard cat fort and stuffing the socks with catnip, you now you have a toy your cat will love.